MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-pen-firmware.md

 ---
 title: "Update pen firmware on Surface Hub 2S"
-description: "This page describes how to update firmware for the Surface Hub 2 pen." ms.prod: surface-hub
+description: "This page describes how to update firmware for the Surface Hub Pen." ms.prod: surface-hub
 author: coveminer
 ms.author: chauncel